Nefesh B'Nefesh: History

 In August 2008, the Jewish Agency for Israel and Nefesh B'Nefesh created a "one-stop shop" designed to streamline the aliyah process and make it easier for olim.
 Under the new "collaborative venture" Nefesh B'Nefesh is the primary source responsible for marketing and promoting the concept of aliyah to Jews in North America.
 The Jewish Agency is responsible for the aliyah eligibility process with the appropriate authorities in Israel.
 In September 2008, the Israeli government officially recognized Nefesh B'Nefesh in a decision designed to enhance aliyah from Western countries.

 In December 2008, Nefesh B'Nefesh, in cooperation with the Israeli government and the Jewish Agency, and with the support of the Russell Berrie Foundation, launched the "Go North" initiative.
 The initiative presents prospective immigrants with an unprecedented benefits package to help new olim move to Northern Israel.

 In 2009, oil tycoon Guma Aguiar donated $8 million to the organization.
 In September 2009, Erez Halfon became Vice Chairman of Nefesh B'Nefesh.
 Prior to joining the organization, he served as Director General of the Ministry of Immigrant Absorption from 2006 to 2008.

 In February 2010, the Office of the Prime Minister, Ministry of Immigrant Absorption and Ministry for the Development of the Negev and Galilee agreed to intensify their partnerships with Nefesh B'Nefesh.
 In September 2013, Nefesh B'Nefesh's Bonei Zion Prize was established, "in order to formally recognize the achievements of outstanding Anglo olim and their contribution to the State of Israel."
 A prize is awarded in each of the following categories: Community & non-profit, education, Israel advocacy, science & medicine, young leadership, and culture, art & sports.

+In November 2021, Nefesh B’Nefesh opened its new Aliyah campus opposite the Supreme Court in Jerusalem.
+As of August 2022, Nefesh B'Nefesh has facilitated the aliyah process for over 75,000 people.